strongloop/loopback-connector-jsonrpc/README.md

 Options to configure the connector:

-* baseURL: Base URL to the json-rpc server
+* url: Base URL to the json-rpc server
 * operations: An array of operation names

 You can also configure the baseURL as follows.